 Next to Bar 63, a building Loyola is calling a flex lab was completed in July, with Loyola officially taking occupancy July 24, according to Peter Schlecht, assistant vice president of campus planning.

-The $4.7 million lab, located at 6335 N. Broadway St., was built to provide needed lab space.
-The lab was designed for use by several science focuses, The Phoenix reported in January.
+The $4.7 million lab, located at 6339 N. Broadway St., was built to provide needed lab space.
+While the “flexible” lab was designed to accommodate different sciences, The Phoenix reported in January, the lab is currently used by Loyola’s Engineering Science program, according to its website.

 According to Schlecht, the lab has two classrooms, an area for capstone projects, three conference rooms and two student lounge areas.